danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 WHERE active = 1;
 ```

+![4 03](Media/4-03.png)

 Notice the plan is not using the index.
-Instead it is doing a **Seq Scan** and reading the whole table.
+Instead, it is doing a **Seq Scan** and reading the whole table.

-![4 03](Media/4-03.png)

 What happened?
 Has PostgreSQL gone crazy?
 There is an index on *active*, and it used it before, why is it not using it now?